netneurolab/luppi-genes-receptors-macaque/README.md

 It was developed in MATLAB 2019a by Andrea Luppi from the the [Network Neuroscience Lab](netneurolab.github.io/) at the Montreal Neurological Institute, McGill University.

 This code relies on MATLAB code from the [BrainSpace Toolbox](https://brainspace.readthedocs.io/en/latest/) for MATLAB by Vos de Wael et al. (2020) _Communications Biology_.
+The essential functions are included in this repo to ensure standalone functionality.
 For additional plotting functionality, also include in your MATLAB path the [ENIGMA Toolbox](https://github.com/MICA-MNI/ENIGMA.git) by Lariviere et al. (2021) _Nature Methods_.

-The study investigates how network control energy in the brain depends on the network, but also the start and destination states, and the control strategy.
-In this code, we change these three elements one at a time.
+The study investigates the spatial correspondence of cortical patterns of gene expression in the macaque, against (i) protein density in the macaque cortex (vertical translation); and (ii) gene expression in the human cortex (horizontal translation).

 ## Repository Structure
 ### Main script